-Contact hours Independent study time
+Forms of teaching and learning Contact hours Independent study time

 Lecture 2 SWS 8 SWS

 Exercise class 2 SWS 5 SWS

-ECTS 6
+ECTS credits 6

-Language English English
+Language English

 Form of assessment Written exam (90 min.)
-Written exam (90 min.)

-Restricted Admission no no
+Restricted admission no

 Further information -

-Evaminor Drof Dr More Prof. Dr. Moritz Eloischmann

-Prof. Dr. Moritz FleischmannProf.
-Dr. Moritz Fleischmann
+Examiner Performing lecturer Prof. Dr. Moritz Fleischmann Prof. Dr. Moritz Fleischmann

 Offering Fall semester

-Duration of module 1 semester
+Duration of module 1 semester 1 semester

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu., M.Sc.
 Econ., M.Sc.
 Bus.
 Inf., M.Sc.
 Bus.
 Math., MAKUWI

-Preliminary course work -
+Preliminary course work =

-Program-specific Competency Goals CG 1, CG 3
+Program-specific Competency Goals CG 1

-Graded yes

-Module: OPM 502 Inventory Management
+Module: OPM 502 Supply Chain Analytics: Inventory Management

 Inventory management is a core element of any company's supply chain management activities.
+Yet, deciding on the right amount of inventory, in a given setting, is a challenging task.
+For many companies, inventory ties up a huge amount of capital.
 To set appropriate inventory levels, companies must trade off inventory costs and benefits.
-While inventory costs tend to be readily visible, identifying and measuring inventory benefits is more demanding, in general.
-This course structures the analysis by distinguishing common inventory drivers.
-For each driver, it first highlights the underlying economic tradeoffs and then introduces and analyses quantitative models that allow to optimize them.
+While inventory costs tend to be readily visible, measuring inventory benefits is more demanding, in general.
+Business analytics tools and techniques are of great value to master these challenges.
+This course introduces such approaches.
+It structures the analysis by distinguishing different inventory drivers.
+For each driver, it first highlights the underlying economic trade-offs and then introduces and analyses quantitative models that allow to optimize them.
 Core topics include demand forecasting, lot sizing, safety stocks, and seasonal inventory.
 The course also addresses the interplay between the sales and operations functions of a firm.

-In this course, students will learn how inventories can be used to manage supply chain performance.
-They will learn to distinguish different inventory roles in different supply chain environments.
-The course enables students to analyze inventory systems quantitatively and to determine the right inventory levels to achieve given performance objectives.
+In this course, students will learn how inventory can be used to manage supply chain performance.
+They will be able to distinguish different inventory roles in different supply chain environments.
+Students will become acquainted with relevant business analytics techniques and will understand how to apply them to address inventory management tasks.
+In conclusion, the course enables students to analyze inventory systems quantitatively and to determine the right inventory levels to achieve given performance objectives.
 Students will also gain insights into the interdependencies between the sales and operations functions of a firm.